 Honeysuckle is perfect during the colder season as it produce lovely-smelling flowers in mid-winter!
 Adding herbs and spices is also a great way of adding scents and of course tastes to your outdoor space.
 Try mint, rosemary, thyme, oregano and sage.
 Top tip: you’re best waiting until early spring to plant them as they can be vulnerable to root damage when it’s cold.

 For children, texture is one of the most important senses!
 Consider spreading gravel, pebbles or cobbles around your garden, something that always feels nice to walk on!
-You could go one step further and incorporate wood-effect accessories to your garden such as Stonemarket’s Timberstone Log Stepping Stones for the ideal sensory experience.
+You could go one step further and incorporate wood-effect accessories to your garden such as log stepping stones for the ideal sensory experience.

 Landscape World Can Help

 If you’d like more advice on creating the ultimate sensory garden, head to Landscape World in Widnes!
-We’re open Monday to Saturday during the winter months, and are always on hand to offer guidance on all things landscaping and paving.
+We’re always on hand to offer guidance on all things landscaping and paving.